accessibility-exchange/co-design/src/steps/match-organization-with-a-team-of-consultants.md

 ---
-title: Match organization with a team of consultants
+title: Match federally regulated entity with a team of consultants
-subtitle: Pre-screening and matching the right group of people to an organization.
+subtitle: Pre-screening and matching the right group of people to an federally regulated entity.
 Obtaining documentation from support people.
 phase: Preparing together
 step: 9
 ---
 ## Ideas

-### Instead of organizations picking individual consultants, they should consult with a pre-assembled group or panel
+### Instead of federally regulated entities picking individual consultants, they should consult with a pre-assembled group or panel

 * Need to ensure a diversity of perspectives that are: